Estimate Time6 min

 4. How might a trust help?

 Another possible solution that allows each spouse to dictate the terms of their estate is a living trust.
 A living trust lets each transfer assets where, when, to whom, and in the way they want.
 There are many ways to structure a living trust.
-One option is to create one joint trust, that can split into 2 separate trusts at the death of the first spouse.
+One option is to create one joint trust, that can split into two separate trusts at the death of the first spouse.
 These separate trusts are funded at the first death based on an allocation agreed to by each.

 It may be a good idea to make the division mandatory at the time of the first death, otherwise the surviving spouse can change the ultimate distribution of the deceased spouse's assets.
 The trust of the deceased spouse (which becomes irrevocable at death) often provides for the surviving spouse, but typically in a way where the balance of the trust can be redirected back to the deceased spouse's children, once the surviving spouse passes.
 The primary benefit is that the surviving spouse can be provided for during their lifetime, but in a way where the terms of the trust cannot be changed, so that the assets reach the ultimate intended beneficiaries.